michelecafagna26/vl-shap/README.md

 ### Note⚠️
 In this branch we generate semantic masks using **Clipseg** instead of **STEGO**, as originally presented in the paper.
 Stego has strict ```python``` and ```pytorch``` requirements that may be limiting for potential users.
 **Clipseg**  is easier to install and can be used with the most recent dependencies.

 With **Clipseg** is possible to control the semantic masks to use through textual prompts.
 This is not possible with STEGO which is unsupervised.
 However,  the grain of the masks generated with Clipseg is coarser, then STEGO.
+Check the notebook: [explain_ofa_semantic_clipseg.ipynb](https://github.com/michelecafagna26/vl-shap/blob/adding_clipseg/explain_ofa_semantic_clipseg.ipynb)

-If you want to use the original  implementation presented in the paper with STEGO check out [this branch](https://github.com/michelecafagna26/vl-shap/tree/main)
+If you want to use the original  implementation presented in the paper with STEGO check out [this branch](https://github.com/michelecafagna26/vl-shap/tree/main).

 ### Requirements